ABIKINGS1/ABIKINGS1/README.md

 - 👋 Hi, I’m @ABIKINGS1
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cyber Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on professional in the field of cyber security
 - 📫 How to reach me abikings1989@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: reading and Solving problems